 Clark County (the County).
-Although the resources of the Colorado River are allocated to the State the primary area served by the Commission is the Clark County area.
+Although the resources of the Colorado River are allocated to the State, the primary area served by the Commission is the Clark County area.
 The majority of the Commission's revenues and activities occur in Clark County.

-The October 1, 2012, report of the State Demographer indicates that Nevada's estimated 2011 population was 2,721,794, with the 2012 estimated population being 2,750,285.
-This represents an increase of 28,491 or 1.0%.
-This compares to an overall decrease reported for both 2011 (-1.4%) and 2010 (-1.6%).
+The October 1, 2013, report of the State Demographer indicates that Nevada's estimated 2012 population was 2,750,217, with the 2013 estimated population being 2,775,216.
+This represents an increase of 24,999 or 1.0%.
+This compares to an overall 1.0% increase reported for 2012 and a 1.4% decrease reported for 2011.
 The current demographic estimate indicates continued growth over the next several years at a rate of approximately 1% annually.
-Clark County's growth stopped after experiencing record growth rates for many years with declines in population reported in 2011 and 2010 (-1.7% and -2.5% respectively).
-However, the estimate for 2012 indicates a population increase.
-The estimated 2012 County population of 1,988,492 is an increase of 20,770 or 1.1% from the 2011 estimate of 1,967,722.
+Clark County's growth stopped after experiencing record growth rates for many years with declines in population reported in 2010 and 2011 (-2.5% and -1.7%, respectively) and a slight increase reported for 2012 of 1.1%.
+The current estimate for 2013 indicates another slight population increase.
+The estimated 2013 County population of 2,008,315 is an increase of 20,120 or 1.0% from the 2012 estimate of 1,988,195.
 The County encompasses 7,927 square miles, an area larger than the entire state of New Jersey.
 It includes five incorporated cities: Las Vegas, Henderson, North Las Vegas, Boulder City, and Mesquite; fourteen unincorporated towns; one school district; four library districts; one urban and two rural fire districts; one sanitation district; one urban and three rural water districts; and eleven judicial townships.
-The County's population for 2012 (1,988,492) represents approximately 72% of the State's population.
-Current projections place the County population at 2,012,956 in 2013 and 2,206,753 in 2020.
-The report projects the State population to reach approximately 3,350,000 in 2030.
-The State has experienced serious financial concerns as economic indicators in the State and County declined through most of 2009, but 2011 indicators show slowing of the decline and some small increases.
-Throughout 2011 and 2012 state and local governments have taken steps to decrease expenditures to maintain balanced budgets.
-Still a major concern is the County's reported unemployment rate, estimated to be 12.1% for 2012, a decrease from the 13.4% reported in 2011 but a steep increase from the low 6.6% reported in 2008.
+The County's population for 2012 (1,988,195) represents approximately 72% of the State's population (unchanged from the prior year percentage).
+Current projections place the County population at 2,029,207 in 2014 and 2,142,324 in 2020.
+The report projects the State population to reach approximately 3,279,540 in 2032.
+The State has experienced serious financial concerns as economic indicators in the State and County declined through most of 2009, but 2012 indicators show some increases.
+Throughout 2012 and 2013 state and local governments have taken steps to decrease expenditures to maintain balanced budgets.
+Still a major concern is the County's reported unemployment rate, estimated to be 9.7% for 2013, a decrease from the 12.1% reported in 2012 but a substantial increase from the low 6.6% reported in 2008.
 Despite the overall economic condition, the revenues of the Commission have been stable, and are projected to remain so over the next year.
 This is primarily due to the nature of Commission resources and the very low cost of those resources to its customers.

 Long-Term Financial Planning.
 The financial management group monitors the fund balance of the Commission's general fund to ensure adequate reserves to fund ongoing operations.
 State and Commission regulations provide the flexibility to adjust water administrative revenues with each budget cycle, and to change power administrative charges with six months notice to the customers.
 Acceptable fund balance and cash levels are maintained with annual internal review and, during the budget cycle (each even numbered year), are reviewed with the customers in budget preparation meetings.
-Due to the pass through nature of the Commission's enterprise funds, ending funding balances are not monitored for adequate levels.
+Due to the pass through nature of the Commission's enterprise funds, ending fund balances are not monitored for adequate levels.
 Cash flow is monitored for these funds, as each month's billings reflect actual revenue requirements for the month.
 Risk for these funds revolves around the inherent enterprise risk of the Commission's customers.